paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 #### Audit by TIGTA
 Pub.
 L. 114–113, div.
 Q, title II, § 203(b), Dec.
 18, 2015, 129 Stat.
 3079, provided that: “Not later than 2 years after the date of the enactment of this Act [Dec.
 18, 2015], and every 2 years thereafter, the Treasury Inspector General for Tax Administration shall conduct an audit of the program of the Internal Revenue Service for the issuance of individual taxpayer identification numbers pursuant to section 6109(i) of the Internal Revenue Code of 1986 (as added by this section) and report the results of such audit to the Committee on Finance of the Senate and the Committee on the [sic] Ways and Means of the House of Representatives.”

-#### Community-Based Certified Acceptance Agents
+#### Community-Based Certifying Acceptance Agents
 Pub.
 L. 114–113, div.
 Q, title II, § 203(c), Dec.
 18, 2015, 129 Stat.
-3079, provided that: “The Secretary of the Treasury, or the Secretary’s delegate, shall maintain a program for training and approving community-based certified acceptance agents for purposes of section 6109(i)(1)(A)(i) of the Internal Revenue Code of 1986 (as added by this section).
+3079, as amended by Pub.
+L. 115–141, div.
+U, title I, § 101(g)(4), Mar.
+23, 2018, 132 Stat.
+1162, provided that: “The Secretary of the Treasury, or the Secretary’s delegate, shall maintain a program for training and approving community-based certifying acceptance agents for purposes of section 6109(i)(1) of the Internal Revenue Code of 1986 (as added by this section).
 Persons eligible to be acceptance agents under such program include— “(1) financial institutions (as defined in section 265(b)(5) of such Code and the regulations thereunder), “(2) colleges and universities which are described in section 501(c)(3) of such Code and exempt from taxation under section 501(a) of such Code, “(3) Federal agencies (as defined in section 6402(h) of such Code), “(4) State and local governments, including agencies responsible for vital records, “(5) community-based organizations which are described in subsection (c)(3) or (d) of section 501 of such Code and exempt from taxation under section 501(a) of such Code, “(6) persons that provide assistance to taxpayers in the preparation of their tax returns, and “(7) other persons or categories of persons as authorized by regulations or other guidance of the Secretary of the Treasury.”

 #### ITIN Study
 Pub.
 L. 114–113, div.
 Q, title II, § 203(d), Dec.
 18, 2015, 129 Stat.
 3079, provided that: “(1) In general.—The Secretary of the Treasury, or the Secretary’s delegate, shall conduct a study on the effectiveness of the application process for individual taxpayer identification numbers before the implementation of the amendments made by this section [amending this section and [section 6213 of this title](./chapter-063-assessment.md#section-6213)], the effects of the amendments made by this section on such application process, the comparative effectiveness of an in-person review process for application versus other methods of reducing fraud in the ITIN program and improper payments to ITIN holders as a result, and possible administrative and legislative recommendations to improve such process. “(2) Specific requirements.—Such study shall include an evaluation of the following:“(A) Possible administrative and legislative recommendations to reduce fraud and improper payments through the use of individual taxpayer identification numbers (hereinafter referred to as ‘ITINs’). “(B) If data supports an in-person initial review of ITIN applications to reduce fraud and improper payments, the administrative and legislative steps needed to implement such an in-person initial review of ITIN applications, in conjunction with an expansion of the community-based certified acceptance agent program under subsection (c) [set out as a note above], with a goal of transitioning to such a program by 2020. “(C) Strategies for more efficient processing of ITIN applications. “(D) The acceptance agent program as in existence on the date of the enactment of this Act [Dec.
 18, 2015] and ways to expand the geographic availability of agents through the community-based certified acceptance agent program under subsection (c). “(E) Strategies for the Internal Revenue Service to work with other Federal agencies, State and local governments, and other organizations and persons described in subsection (c) to encourage participation in the community-based certified acceptance agent program under subsection (c) to facilitate in-person initial review of ITIN applications. “(F) Typical characteristics (derived from Form W–7 and other sources) of mail applications for ITINs as compared with typical characteristics of in-person applications. “(G) Typical characteristics (derived from 17 [sic] Form W–7 and other sources) of ITIN applications before the Internal Revenue Service revised its application procedures in 2012 as compared with typical characteristics of ITIN applications made after such revisions went into effect. “(3) Report.—The Secretary, or the Secretary’s delegate, shall submit to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives a report detailing the study under paragraph (1) and its findings not later than 1 year after the date of the enactment of this Act [Dec.
 18, 2015]. “(4) Administrative steps.—The Secretary of the Treasury shall implement any administrative steps identified by the report under paragraph (3) not later than 180 days after submitting such report.”